gradle/native-platform/readme.md

 ## Ubuntu

+The g++ compiler is required to build the native library.
+Generally this is already installed.

 You need to install the `libncurses5-dev` package to pick up the ncurses header files.
 Also worth installing the `ncurses-doc` package too.

 ## Windows

 You need to install Visual studio, and build from a Visual studio command prompt.

+## OS X

+The g++ compiler is required to build the native library.
+You will need to install the XCode tools.

 # TODO